Master of Science

 PSU students at Urban Plaza

-The Master of Science (M.S.) in Computer Science is the first graduate degree in the field, and can take one and a half years of full-time study to complete.
+The Master of Science (M.S.) in Computer Science is the initial graduate degree in the field, and can take one and a half years of full-time study to complete.
 The master's program is designed to prepare students for advanced careers in the computing industry, to create a research environment in computer science, and to prepare students for graduate work at the Ph.D. level.
 Students entering the program must have a bachelor's degree and/or adequate background in computer science.

 The master's program requires the completion of an approved program of 45 credits, with a thesis option.
 Coursework includes core courses in theory and programming practice, plus a 9-credit concentration in one specialization area.